huyhoangle86/find_cheapest_operator/README.md

     Start from the root of the Trie, does the root have the child of the first digit we're looking for ?, let's say 4 in our case , the answer is Yes.
 For the digit 4, we're now looking for digit 6, does digit 4 have child 6 digit? , the answer is Yes again.
 We're going digit by digit in the phone number we're searching and checking if node exists for each digit in the phone number consecutively.

-    6 is our last digit we're searching for.Does the 6 mark at the end of phone number .
+    6 is our last digit we're searching for.
+Does the 6 mark at the end of prefix?.
 Yes it is (we marked it in green with the rate of 0.17 as shown in below image)

 ![alt text](visualize_images/trienode_visualize.jpg "Trie Node Visualize")